 FIFG adopts a strict policy of appropriate behaviour throughout FootGolf tournaments, as well as appropriate comments to the media and through social media.
-Any conduct deemed to be unprofessional and/or damaging for FIFG itself or a FIFG member country organization is subject to disciplinary action.

-Actions that are in violation of this conduct include but are not limited to:
+Any conduct deemed to be unprofessional and/or damaging for FIFG itself or a FIFG member country organization is subject to disciplinary action Actions that are in violation of this conduct include but are not limited to:

-- a) Abusive or threatening behaviour or language, even via social media. - b) Throwing or kicking the ball away in anger.

-- c) Willful and overt destruction, abuse or vandalism of property, including animal and plant life. - d) Continual ignorance of etiquette on the course. - e) Smoking, including electronic cigarettes, during tournament play on the course. - f) Failure to smooth the bunker after play. - g) Listening to music during the game (earphones including). - h) Wearing clothes with logos of FootGolf organization not affiliated to the FIFG.
+- 1. Abusive or threatening behaviour or language, even via social media - 2.
+Throwing or kicking the ball away in anger - 3.
+Wilful and overt destruction, abuse or vandalism of property, including animal and plant life - 4.
+Continual ignorance of etiquette on the course - 5.
+Smoking, including electronic cigarettes, during tournament play on the course - 6.
+Failure to smooth the bunker after play - 7.
+Listening to music during the game (earphones including) - 8.
+Wearing clothes with logos of FootGolf organization not affiliated to the FIFG

-Penalty: Offence One +1 kick, Offence Two DQ.
+Penalty: Offence One +1 kick, Offence Two DQ